 Signs Your Potting Mix Needs Replacing

-• The potting mix is compacted and doesn’t drain well.
+- The potting mix is compacted and doesn’t drain properly.

-• A sour or musty smell is noticeable, which is usually a sign of decaying matter.
+- You notice a sour or musty smell, which is usually a sign of decaying matter.

-• The roots appear dark or mushy when removed from the pot.
+- The roots are dark or mushy when you take your orchid out of it’s pot.

 How to Repot Your Orchid

-• Remove the orchid from its old pot, trimming away any decayed roots.
+- Take the orchid out of it its old pot, trimming away any decaying roots.

-• Repot in a clean container with drainage holes, allowing the roots to breathe.
+- Repot in a clean pot with a good amount of drainage holes that will let the roots breathe.

 8. Pests and Diseases

 Pests and fungal or bacterial infections can also cause yellowing leaves.
-While orchids aren’t as pest-prone as some plants they are still vulnerable to a few common problems.
+Pests aren’t a major problem for orchids but they can still be affected by a few of them.

 Common Orchid Pests